mysticdyingwhale/UniversityVault/University/CS/CSO/Floating Point Representation.md

 A typical floating point number would consist of 2 parts, the mantissa and the exponent, the sizes of which will be given to you in the exam.

-Think of the mantissa and exponent as the 'standard form' of [[Binary Representation]].
+Think of the mantissa and exponent as the 'standard form' of [[Binary]] representation.
 Below is an example in denary.
 ![Mantissa | 300](https://bournetocode.com/projects/AQA_A_Theory/pages/img/FPF.png)